i2group/analyze/documentation/developer_essentials_example_rest.md

 These instructions assume that you have access to two instances of i2 Analyze:

 -   The development version of the platform, deployed according to the instructions in IBM i2 Analyze Developer Essentials.
 This instance contains the custom application that you want to publish.
--   The production version of the platform, deployed according to the instructions in the IBM i2 Analyze Deployment Guide.
+-   The production version of the platform, deployed according to the instructions in the IBM i2 Analyze deployment documentation.
 This instance has all of its default settings.

-1. Copy `C:\IBM\i2analyze\SDK\sdk-projects\master\build\toolkit\configuration` into the production version of the `toolkit`.
+1. Copy `C:\IBM\i2analyze\SDK\sdk-projects\master\build\toolkit\configuration` from the development version into the production version of the deployment toolkit.
 2. Edit the following files to ensure that the default settings match your environment:
     -   `configuration\environment\i2analyze\environment.properties`
     -   `configuration\environment\http-server.properties`
     -   `configuration\environment\credentials.properties`
     -   `configuration\environment\topology.xml`

-3. Open a command prompt as Administrator, and navigate to the `toolkit\scripts` directory.
+3. On the production version of the platform, open a command prompt as Administrator, and navigate to the `toolkit\scripts` directory.
 4. To redeploy the platform, run the following command:

     ``` pre
     setup -t deploy
     ```

-5. For this solution you must complete the same modifications to `server.xml` file that were completed in the development version of the platform, in the `server.xml` for the i2 Analyze Liberty profile server that is used in the live deployment.
-Any applications that use these `.jar` files or `jaxrs-2.0` will no longer work.
+5. For this solution, you must make the same modifications to the `server.xml` file for the production version of the platform that you made to the file for the development version.
+Any applications that use the excluded JAR files or `jaxrs-2.0` will no longer work.
 6. Use the Services application in Windows (`services.msc`) to restart IBM HTTP Server.

 **Parent topic:** <a href="developer_essentials_welcome.md" class="link" title="IBM i2 Analyze Developer Essentials contains tools, libraries, and examples that enable development and deployment of custom extensions to i2 Analyze.">IBM i2 Analyze Developer Essentials</a>